This article is updated monthly with our latest picks.

 There are a lot of things to love about France.
 From the effortless elegance of the fashion and bistro culture, to the many cinematic masterpieces, architectural triumphs, and beautiful destinations, there's a reason we always wish we were in the City of Lights.
 So if you, too, have ever looked in the mirror to practice your best Anna Karina impression, spent some time praising Jean-Luc Godard, or you'd simply rather be on a vacation in France right now, you've come to the right place.

 We rounded up the best French films to transport you there without leaving your sofa.
 Even if you don't consider yourself a Francophile, the 18 movies below are some of the best films from cinema history, foreign or not, including old classics, modern-day flicks, suspenseful thrillers, stylish indies, quirky dramedies, and more.
 Get a sense of each, and then curate your own watch list.

 Below are our picks for the best French films to stream tonight.

 Slack Bay (2017)

-A large, wealthy, eccentric family spends a summer in a picturesque cliffside locale.
-Though a mysterious disappearance is the crux of the plot and we learn what happened during the beginning of the movie, this dark comedy proves that the best question isn't always whodunit.
+A large, wealthy, and eccentric family spends a summer in a picturesque cliffside locale.
+Though a mysterious disappearance is the crux of the plot and we learn what happened early on, this dark comedy proves that the best question isn't always whodunit.
 Enchanting, whimsical, delightfully strange, funny, and insightful—there are plenty of reasons to watch Slack Bay.

 What happens when a young vegetarian, who wants nothing more than to fit in at veterinary school, turns into a cannibal?
 This French-Belgian horror film is what.
 Directed by Julia Ducournau and starring Garance Marillier, this movie is perfect for anyone who likes slow-burning, coming-of-age thrillers.